What is a job interview, and why is it important?

 Review the candidate’s CV

 Refer to the relevant positions and achievements listed on the candidate’s CV.
-Aim to establish their strengths and future ambition.
+Aim to establish their strengths and future ambitions.
 Openly ask about their reasons for leaving previous jobs to gain deeper insights into their career plans.

 -